AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/setting-up-and-using/add-a-lead-contact-to-a-marketo-campaign-from-microsoft-dynamics.md

    ![](assets/image2014-10-20-12-3a10-3a19.png)

-1. Click **...** and select **Add to Marketo Campaign**.
+1. Click **...** and select **[!UICONTROL Add to Marketo Campaign]**.

    ![](assets/image2014-10-20-12-3a10-3a31.png)

-1. Select the Marketo campaign you want to add the leads or contacts to and click **Add**.
+1. Select the Marketo campaign you want to add the leads or contacts to and click **[!UICONTROL Add]**.

    ![](assets/image2014-10-20-12-3a10-3a42.png)

    >[!NOTE]
    >
-   >For the campaign to appear in the drop-down, use the  [**Campaign is Requested** trigger](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/setting-up-a-trigger-smart-campaign-for-sales-using-campaign-is-requested.md), with Sales Insight as the source, when you set up the campaign.
+   >For the campaign to appear in the drop-down, use the  [**Campaign is Requested** trigger](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/setting-up-a-trigger-smart-campaign-for-sales-using-campaign-is-requested.md), with [!DNL Sales Insight] as the source, when you set up the campaign.

 And that's all folks!
-You now have the power of Marketo smart campaigns in your hands directly from Dynamics.
+You now have the power of Marketo smart campaigns in your hands directly from [!DNL Dynamics].